-So, if you’ve not been following me on Instagram, you may not know that we’ve been renovating our bathroom (among other things).
+So, if you’ve not been following me on Instagram, you may not know we’ve been renovating our bathroom (among other things).
 It’s been what you might call interesting… With that in mind, here are my top five tips for surviving your renovation.

-1. Make a Plan
+1. Make a Renovation Plan

 Write down all the tasks you need to do during the period; work, home, and your renovation.
 Be as detailed as you can, including dates and times.

 2. Keep the End in Mind

 The thrill of the renovation wears off quickly in the face of inconvenience you weren’t expecting, like losing your workspace, your main wash basin (I still can’t believe how often I go looking for it), and having the mains water turned off.

 3. Plan Your Meals

 Even if you aren’t on your hands and knees doing the work, you’ll be exhausted from all the emergency shopping, decision making, and clearing up.
 You may be too tired to be creative about what you eat and fall back on high fat and high salt take-out meals.

-4. Schedule Dates
+4. Schedule Date Nights

 On the assumption that you and your beloved are united in your desire for the perfect result (even if you don’t agree exactly what it is) and to stay married, make time to be together away from the house.

 5. Make Time to be Alone

 If you’re not doing the bathroom, an hour in the tub might do, or perhaps you could go shopping and stop at a café for a quiet latte.
 Or even better, visit your local library (especially if there’s a shushy librarian in residence).

-And When it’s Over
+And When the Renovation is Over

-You’ll either be divorced or have a stronger marriage as you’ve overcome a shared obstacle.
+You’ll either be divorced or have a stronger marriage becasue you’ve overcome a shared obstacle.